guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 # Method

 I have gathered during two weeks the tweets mentioning  the following airline companies : American Air, United and British Airways.
 Thanks to this [data set](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) found on Kaggle, I trained two models :
-- a sentiment classifier, in order to determine if the tweet is a complaint, a general remark, or a positive feed back from the customer
+- a **sentiment classifier**, in order to determine if the tweet is a complaint, a general remark, or a positive feed back from the customer
-- a topic classification, in order to determine if a complaint is related to luggage issues, delays, cancellations...
+- a **topic classification**, in order to determine if a complaint is related to luggage issues, delays, cancellations...

-In order to do this, I used the following AWS features (click on [lambda function](https://github.com/guillaumedelaloy/airlines-complaints-microservice/tree/master/aws_files) for the code):
+In order to do this, I used the following **AWS features** (click on [lambda function](https://github.com/guillaumedelaloy/airlines-complaints-microservice/tree/master/aws_files) for the code):

 - a [lambda function](https://github.com/guillaumedelaloy/airlines-complaints-microservice/blob/master/aws_files/stream_tweets_git.py) called every 20 min in order to retrieve the tweets (I could have gone for 'every 3 min' but it is clearly too expensive and we would have retrieved many duplicated tweets)
 - a [lambda function](https://github.com/guillaumedelaloy/airlines-complaints-microservice/blob/master/aws_files/call_sentiment_git.py) computing the sentiment of a tweet, called through an API built with API Gateway